 Endocarditis.
 Note vegetations on mitral valve.
 Black arrows point to vegetations.
 (Reproduced with permission from Longo DL, Fauci AS, Kasper DL, et al. Harrison’s Principles of Internal Medicine.
 18th ed.
 New York, NY: McGraw-Hill Education; 2012.)

-As the vegetation on the valve enlarges, fragments can spread via the bloodstream (emboli), resulting in catastrophic effects, such ...
+As the vegetation on the valve enlarges, fragments can spread via the bloodstream (emboli), ...